DENVER -- One took the long road. The other experienced somewhat of a letdown after reaching the state semifinals.

 Yet these differing journeys nonetheless ended in the same place for the Longmont wrestling duo of Drake Greeott and Jaime Ramos-Vega, as both Trojans wrestlers came away with sixth-place medals at the Class 4A state wrestling tournament.

 Greeott, a 152-pounder, bounced back from a loss in his opening match of the tournament to reach Saturday's fifth-place bout, where he ultimately was pinned by Broomfield's Jared Albo.
-Fellow junior Ramos-Vega struggled after suffering a 21-5 technical fall against undefeated Arvada star Garet Krohn in the 195-pound semifinals on Friday, losing his next two matches on Saturday
+Fellow junior Ramos-Vega struggled after suffering a 21-5 technical fall against undefeated Arvada star Garet Krohn in the 195-pound semifinals on Friday, losing his next two matches on Saturday to settle for sixth.

 "Really, taking that tech fall in the semis, (Ramos-Vega) wasn't the same after that," Longmont coach Adam Keiswetter said.
 "That was really tough for him.
 That (Krohn) is a superstar though.
 And Greeott, he had to do it the hard way."